 If a risk is identified which cannot be prevented, you must introduce proper controls.

 Risks from legionella in water systems can be controlled but careful planning, a successful management policy, competent staff and attention to proper control strategies are all essential.

 You should consider whether you can prevent the risk of legionella in the first place by looking at the type of water system you need.
 For example, is it possible to replace a wet cooling tower with a dry air cooled system?

 You need to prepare a written scheme which sets out how you intend to control the risk from legionella.
 You should describe:

-What control methods and other precautions you will be using; and
+- What control methods and other precautions you will be using;

 The key point is to design, maintain and operate your water services under conditions which prevent or control the growth and multiplication of legionella.